TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-07-Musee-des-Beaux-Arts-by-W.-H.-Auden.markdown

 <br>
 *I took the College Entrance Exam on this day last year.
 Months before that spot, I encountered this poem and shared it with some others.*

 *There's a line: "You're never really done for as long as you've got a good story and someone to tell it to."
-This poem has undoubtedly inspired several  good conversations and brought about some nice stories.
-And later on, those conversations themselves naturally became new stories.
+This poem has undoubtedly inspired several great conversations and brought about some good stories.
+Later, those conversations themselves naturally became new stories.
 This is how time exists and folds.*